Jérémy Perbet: Belgium

 On 8 July 2008, Perbet moved to Belgian Pro League side Tubize.
 In his first season he scored 13 goals in 31 appearances, but could not prevent his side's relegation; in his second, Perbet maintained his goalscoring touch, netting 11 goals in 16 matches.

-On 7 January 2010, Perbet moved back to the top level, signing a two and a half-year deal with Lokeren for a rumoured €350,000 fee.
+On 7 January 2010, Perbet moved back to the top level, signing a two-and-a-half-year deal with Lokeren for a rumored €350,000 fee.
 He appeared ten times in 2009–10, scoring against Mechelen on 17 April.
 In late July, Perbet suffered a knee injury which left him sidelined for some of the 2010–11 season.

 On 5 January 2011, Perbet joined Mons on loan until the end of the season.
 He was a key offensive unit during the promotion campaign, scoring 14 goals in 14 matches.
 On 3 August, he signed a three-year permanent deal with Mons, netting a career-best 28 goals (22 in the league, including a hat-trick against Sint-Truiden on 13 August) during the season.